glotzerlab/hoomd-rs/hoomd-microstate/ARCHITECTURE.md

 Self interactions: In small boxes, it is possible for sites to interact with their own images.
 Allowing this is very complex and not really a design goal for hoomd-rs.
 Users who need self-interactions in MC can use HOOMD-blue.
-Microstate's `iter_sites_near` method will apply a cutoff radius is that is the minimum of the caller requested cutoff and the box's maximum allowable interaction range.
+Microstate's `iter_sites_near` method will apply a cutoff radius is that is the minimum of the caller requested cutoff and the box's maximum interaction range.

 Open questions in this design: